 Two of my favorite meals were featured below.
 In fact, my introduction to MM2G was the buffalo chicken melt from the Keto line of meals they offer.
 It was creamy, not dry (despite being shredded chicken), and very filling.

-The asparagus on the 2nd photo actually had a little bit of crisp left in them, instead of being soggy and lim.
+The asparagus on the 2nd photo actually had a little bit of crisp left in them, instead of being soggy and limp.

 Not all meals were winners though!
-The sweet potatoes in the top/left block were pretty bad – way too much cinnamon!
-And the egg frittata or whatever that thing is on the bottom/left was too springy/spongy.
+The sweet potatoes in the top/right block (image below) were pretty bad – way too much cinnamon!
+And the egg frittata or whatever that thing is on the bottom/right was too springy/spongy.
 Bleh.

-However the beef noodles were good (according to my girlfriend), and the beef on the bottom was actually quite delicious – chunky and satisfying to eat, but not chewy and dry like a lot of the crappy meat cuts are that you get in this style of meal deliveries.
+However the beef noodles were good (according to my girlfriend), and the beef shown on the bottom/left image was actually quite delicious – chunky and satisfying to eat, but not chewy and dry like a lot of the crappy meat cuts are that you get in this style of meal deliveries.